dimagrechkin/music-player/README.md

-# Music Player social network
+# Music Player Social Network
 Web3 blockchain social network:
 - The platform helps creators publish any kind of digital art.
 Also implemented a subscription system  for private publications.